AdobeDocs/commerce-pwa-studio/src/pages/integrations/live-search/index.md

 ### Contact & Assistance

-If you have questions about version support or need help upgrading, please contact the support team or open a support request through the appropriate support channel.
+If you have questions about version support or need help upgrading, contact the support team or open a support request through the appropriate support channel.

 [venia-product-recommendations]: /guides/#custom-react-hooks-and-component
 [extensibility framework]: /guides/general-concepts/extensibility/#intercept-files